kkostenkov/unity-code-cleanup-tests/README.md

 (If your Assets directory is in the repo's root - put "." as project path.)
 1. Set up GitHub secrets `UNITY_EMAIL`, `UNITY_PASSWORD`, `UNITY_SERIAL`
 1. Code style rules should be defined in `{project_name}.DotSettings` file in Unity project directory
+1. The inspection step could be set up according to [the documentation](https://github.com/muno92/resharper_inspectcode?tab=readme-ov-file#input)

 ### Prerequisites